teslae1/batmobile/README.md

 # batmobile
-a bat script that turbocharges terminal navigation and replaces all needs for cd, cd.. and cd + TAB until match
+a bat script that turbocharges windows terminal navigation and replaces all needs for cd, cd.. and cd + TAB until match

+## Replacing cd with c

 Comparison:
 go from current dir to domaintests